PrediGuide, the SOLVO Transporter Guidance help you in deciding which transporters you want to study! Go

 Monolayer Assay

 Monolayer systems consist of a tight cell layer grown on a porous support to separate two fluid compartments.
 They are widely regarded as the most sophisticated in vitro tools for medium to high throughput modeling of important pharmacokinetic barriers, such as intestinal epithelium, blood-brain barrier, etc. (see Hamilton RD et al. 2007. for a recent application).
+Two systems that are applied widely in monolayer studies are the human colon carcinoma cell line Caco-2 and transfectant MDCKII and LLC-PK1 cells.
+In Monolayer assays, the flux of a compound through the monolayer of cells is measured.

-The Caco-2 monolayer efflux assay is designed to model the net transport events of an important fluid compartment barrier in the organism.
-This method utilizes a polarized Caco-2 cell layer grown on a supportive membrane surface that separates the two compartments.
-The unidirectional flux of the TA is determined by applying the TA to either the apical, or to the basolateral side of the cell layer and monitoring the time resolved redistribution of TA between the two compartments.
-The vectorial transport ratio is determined by applying bidirectional measurements [apical-to-basolateral (A-B) and basolateral-to-apical (B-A)].
-In general, a ratio higher than 2 or lower than 0.5 indicates the contribution of an active transport process to the net flux of a compound.
-In the absence of such transport processes this ratio is around 1.
-A vectorial transport ratio of 1 does not indicate the absence of active transport.
+Figure 1.
+Schematic representation of the basic principles of the monolayer assay system.
+A vectorial transport ratio of 1 does not necessarily mean the absence of active transport.
 For example, in the case of highly permeable compounds the overall contribution of the active transport process to the net flux might be undetectable.
 Yet, these compounds might interfere with the transport of other compounds, which might result in a clinical drug-drug interaction.
 This can be assayed by measuring the modification of the vectorial transport ratio of a reporter compound that is known to be affected by some active transport process.
-A typical example of an indirect assay to estimate P-gp mediated drug-drug interactions is to measure the effect of the TA on the flux of a reporter substrate (i.e., 3H-digoxin).
+A typical example of an indirect assay to estimate P-gp mediated drug-drug interactions is to measure the effect of the TA on the flux of a 3H-digoxin.
+SOLVO offers a variety of cell lines to perform monolayer experiments:

 Figure 2.
 Flux of 3H-digoxin through Caco-2 monolayer in the presence of P-gp inhibitors

-MDCKII Monolayers
+MDCKII and LLC-PK1 Monolayers

 Double transfectant cell lines